mohdrafey1/Explore-Heaven/README.md

 - **JavaScript**: For client-side scripting.
 - **EJS**: Embedded JavaScript templates for dynamic content generation.
 - **Node.js**: A JavaScript runtime environment for server-side code.
+- **Passport.js**: A authentication middleware for Node.js, used for user authentication and session management.
 - **Bootstrap**: A front-end framework for building responsive and mobile-first websites.
 - **Express.js**: A web application framework for Node.js used for building APIs and web applications.
 - **MongoDB Atlas**: A cloud-hosted MongoDB service for database storage.